sushihentaime/blogist/README.md

 5. Add swagger
 6. Learn about mocking?
 7. Add docker
-8. write some code for scenario analysis?
+8. Concurrency handling on read and write of blog